erikengervall/dockest/docs/responsiveness.md

 sidebar_label: Responsiveness
 ---

-Recursively attempts to establish responsiveness with the Docker service by calling internal APIs of the service.
-For a database this could include a trivial `SELECT`.
+Recursively attempts to determine the responsiveness of the Docker service by calling internal APIs of the service.
+For example a database would be called with a trivial `SELECT` query.

+The responsiveness healthcheck will fail once the responsivenessTimeout is reached.